scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/Jenkins-CI-Integration.md

         }
 ```

-<li>Download the Scantist Agent if your source code is on-premise hosted</li>
+<li>Download the {{companyConfig.COMPANY_NAME}} Agent if your source code is on-premise hosted</li>

 On an internet-connected device, download the <b>SCANTIST AGENT</b> package suitable for your environment.

-Transfer the downloaded agent package to your on-premises Jenkins environment by adding a new stage specifically for Scantist with the below command.
+Transfer the downloaded agent package to your on-premises Jenkins environment by adding a new stage specifically for {{companyConfig.COMPANY_NAME}} with the below command.

 <li>Build your Project</li>

 Navigate back to Jenkins and select `Build Now` for your project.
-This will call the Scantist Jenkins script to receive your successful build result from Jenkins CI.
+This will call the {{companyConfig.COMPANY_NAME}} Jenkins script to receive your successful build result from Jenkins CI.

 </ol>